Luciano Narsingh

-Luciano Rudy Narsingh (born 13 September 1990) is a Dutch professional footballer who plays for Nea Salamina.
+Luciano Rudy Narsingh (born 13 September 1990) is a Dutch professional footballer who plays for Super League Greece 2 club Hellas Syros.
 He is right-footed and usually plays as a right winger but can also play as a left winger, and both side of attacking midfield.
 Since 2012, he has also played for the Netherlands national team, whom he represented at that year's European Championship.

 Club career

 Heerenveen

 In 2008 Narsingh signed a contract with SC Heerenveen till 2013.
 He made his official debut on 29 October 2008 in the Eredivisie under trainer Trond Sollied.
 He replaced the injured Danijel Pranjić in a 2–0 loss against Vitesse.
 A month later he was allowed to play in the away match against FC Twente (6–0 loss).
 In the 2009–10 season Narsingh also came in action twice.
 The following year, however, he made his breakthrough under coach Ron Jans and Narsingh grew into a sensation in the Eredivisie because of his dribbling skills, speed and passing movements and drove Roy Beerens from the first eleven.
 In the 2011–12 Eredivisie, Narsingh set up 20 goals, meaning he gave most assists in the Eredivisie that year.
 On 15 July 2012, SC Heerenveen and Dutch giants PSV Eindhoven reached an agreement to transfer the young talent to Eindhoven for an amount of €4.1 million.